Prescribing Food as Medicine among Individuals Experiencing Diabetes and Food Insecurity in the United States

 Details of the intervention

-In this ongoing study, researchers are testing the impact of the FFF program on clinical outcomes and health care utilization for patients experiencing diabetes and food insecurity in Scranton, PA and Lewiston, PA.
-This study will include approximately 500 adults, roughly 250 from each site (Scranton, PA and Lewiston, PA).
+In this ongoing study, researchers are testing the impact of the food-as-medicine program on clinical outcomes and health care utilization for patients experiencing diabetes and food insecurity across two clinic locations, one rural and one urban.
+This study will include approximately 500 adults, roughly 250 from each site.
 Recruitment, including patient consent, is being conducted by phone, and potential participants are randomly assigned to either the treatment or control groups.
 For individuals in the treatment group, study staff immediately schedule patients’ initial program visit.
 Individuals in the control group are informed that they will be contacted in approximately six months to schedule a program start date.

-Once enrolled in the FFF program, patients receive regular prescriptions of fresh food from a Geisinger dietitian.
-The prescription, picked up at an FFF clinic at no charge, includes enough food for two meals per day over five days per week for the patients and their families.
+Once enrolled in the program, patients receive regular prescriptions of fresh food from a health system dietitian.
+The prescription, picked up at a program clinic at no charge, includes enough food for two meals per day over five days per week for the patients and their families.
 Additionally, participants have access to complementary services, including case management, recipes, medication management, self-management training, and biometric tracking.
 The program lasts indefinitely with no predetermined end date.
 Those in the control group have access to regular type 2 diabetes care, which typically includes regular monitoring of blood sugar, diabetes medications, and doctor’s appointments.11

 Researchers are measuring outcomes using participant electronic health records and participant surveys.
 The primary outcome of interest is HbA1c, an indicator of blood sugar control.
 Other outcomes of interest include fasting glucose, weight, BMI, blood pressure, cholesterol, LDL cholesterol, and triglycerides which will be collected through routine lab work paid for as part of the research.
 Additionally, researchers are tracking health care utilization in the form of emergency room and inpatient visits through electronic health records.
 Participant surveys will ask about food choices, attitudes toward health behaviors, diabetes knowledge, self-assessed health, self-efficacy, and patient satisfaction.
 Participants will be compensated for completing lab work and surveys with a US$50 gift card.